 Your District of Columbia Registered Agent should also be available (generally speaking) during normal business hours (9am – 5pm) in case Service of Process arrives.
 Service of Process includes the delivery of legal documents, such as complaints, summons, and subpoenas.

 Your LLC’s Registered Agent is a key component to how the court and legal systems work.
-By requiring all District of Columbia LLCs to have (and continuously maintain) a Registered Agent on file within the District, the delivery of legal mail and court documents can be tracked and accounted for.
+By requiring all District of Columbia LLCs to have (and continuously maintain) a Registered Agent on file within the District, the delivery of legal mail and court documents can be accounted for and tracked.

 This is similar to how ‘certified mail return receipt’ works, but in the legal world, this is how process servers (people delivering legal documents) create a record that something was delivered.